sanzgiri/ai-agents-from-scratch/README.md

 ## Purpose

-This repository teaches you to build AI agents from first principles using **local LLMs** and **node-llama-cpp**.
+This repository teaches you to build AI agents from first principles using **local LLMs** and **llama-cpp-python**.
 By working through these examples, you'll understand:

 - How LLMs work at a fundamental level
 - What agents really are (LLM + tools + patterns)